ericdub/dbrlcalendar/README.md

 DBRL Calendar API
 ============

-A public API for the Daniel Boone Regional Library Calendar.
-Outputs HTML, CSV and Quark for print, among other things.
+A public API for the Daniel Boone Regional Library Events Calendar.
+Outputs HTML, CSV and JSON, among other things.